frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 <span class="left">[< 1A: Onshape Fundamentals](1A-onshapeFundamentals.md)</span> <span class="right">[1C: Design Methodology >](1C-designMethodology.md)</span>
 <br>

-So far the models you have made are all structural components, but this is only half of what makes a robot.
+So far the models you have created are all structural components, but this is only half of what makes up a robot.
 In order to make our robots move and score, motors that generate rotational motion are typically utilized.
 In Stage 1B, you'll be introduced to modeling basic *power transmissions*.
-Power transmissions include the motors, bearings, shafts, gears, belts, and chains that are used to transform rotational motion from a motor or actuator to do just about anything.
+Power transmissions include the motors, bearings, shafts, gears, belts, and chains that are used to transform rotational motion from a motor to do just about anything.

-In this stage, you'll focus on the fundamentals of power transmission, with an emphasis on how to model them in CAD.
-The process of selecting motors and calculating power transmission ratios is gone over in detail in [the design fundamentals page about electronics, motors, and sensors](../../design-fundamentals/power-transmission/electronics-motors-sensors.md/) and also explored later in Stage 2 of the guide with multiple mechanisms.
+In this stage, you'll focus on the fundamentals of power transmissions, with an emphasis on how to model them in CAD.
+The process of selecting motors and calculating power transmission ratios is gone over in detail in [the design fundamentals page about electronics, motors, and sensors](../../design-fundamentals/power-transmission/electronics-motors-sensors.md/) and also explored later in Stage 2 of the guide with multiple different mechanisms.

 Below are some examples of power transmissions found in robots to achieve a range of different tasks.